sawo1337/Victron-TIG/find-mqtt-server-ip.md

 With the output from that script, you can find which server your portal id connects to.

+Then replace ["ssl://mqtt000.victronenergy.com:8883"] in telegraf.config with the value returned by the script.
+For example, if you get 125, then your url needs to be ["ssl://mqtt125.victronenergy.com:8883"]

+Script code in case the URL above doesn't work:

 vrm_portal_id = 'PORTAL_ID_HERE'

 def _get_vrm_broker_url():